quiltdata/quilt/README.md

 Chat with us via the orange icon on [quiltdata.com](https://quiltdata.com/).

 # Motivation
 Less data plumbing and more data science.
-Quilt provides the "dataset management" infrastructure for data scientists so that they can focus on actually doing the analysis.
+Quilt provides the "dataset management" infrastructure for data scientists so that they can focus on analysis.
 * Access data frames [5X to 20X faster](http://wesmckinney.com/blog/pandas-and-apache-arrow/).
 Quilt stores data frames in high-efficiency, memory-mapped binary formats like HDF5.
 * Version your data.
 Pull packages by version number or tag.